bbc/ce-tech-test/README.md

 # Developing

-Pixi.js, webpack, babel and JEST are used to produce this game.
+Pixi.js, webpack, babel and Jest are used to produce this game.

+You'll need Node v13 installed.

 ## Building and running locally